This is the one and only EIB Network, the nation's most listened to, most envied radio talk show in America.

 Help us, John Kerry.

-We are stuck here in a rock.
+We are stuck here in Iraq.

 Every word's misspelled or every other word is misspelled.

-It's tremendous, and uh, it's it's uh up at the DrudgeReport.com.
+It's tremendous, and it's up at thedrudgreport.com.

 It's a hoot.

-Uh you need to see it.
+You need to see it.

-I'm I'm I'm in the middle of the program.
+I'm in the middle of the program.

-I'm reading the Drudge Report during commercial break, and I see his link to controversial video on Michael J. Fox.
+I'm reading the Drudge Report during a commercial break, and I see his link to controversial video on Michael J. Fox.

 Now, I have this camera here.

-I've got an audience that watches this program, but one of the things I think people out there don't take into account uh we in radio, especially a program like mine where there are no guests, it's just me.
+But one of the things I think people out there don't take into account, we in radio, especially a program like mine where there are no guests, it's just me.

-Uh It's nothing unusual.
+It's nothing unusual.

 I was describing verbally what I had seen and started attempting to illustrate what I had seen, not in a mocking way, but in an informative way, trying to inform people.

-But it was there was no there was no effort to mock.
+But there was no effort to mock.

-But now we're into our ninth day here where they continue to loop that video, sometimes without sound when they speed it up, because if they if they played sound uh speed it up to exaggerate it, then my lips would not sync up with my speech.
+But now we're into our ninth day here where they continue to loop that video, sometimes without sound when they speed it up.

-So now the carry flap hits, and well, if Kerry should apologize, why shouldn't Rush Limbaugh apologize?
+And, well, if Kerry should apologize, why shouldn't Rush Limbaugh apologize?

 And I thought I had.

-I listened to Drive by Media, I thought I had apologized last Thursday.
+I thought I had apologized last Thursday.

-And I was when did I apologize?
+And I said, when did I apologize?

 I didn't apologize.

-They they said I apologized as a means of trying to make me look like I was admitting guilt and so forth when I hadn't.
+They said I apologized as a means of trying to make me look like I was admitting guilt and so forth when I hadn't.

-When I did apologize, and I did say I'll hugely bigly apologize if I'm wrong about this.
+When I did apologize, and I did say, I'll hugely, bigly apologize if I'm wrong about this.

-I only said under medicated because his own book says he did that on several occasions before testifying before Congress, which I also said at the time I understood.
+I only said under-medicated because his own book says he did that on several occasions before testifying before Congress, which I also said at the time I understood.

 They can only try to ruin their opponents or destroy their credibility or what have you.

-You think by now it doesn't work.
+But throughout my career, you know, occasional attempts they've made, you think by now it doesn't work.

-How do you how do you put up with this?
+How do you put up with this?

 How do you stand these people lying about you?